EugenOswald/react-join-kanban/README.md

 # React Kanban App

-A Kanban app built with React and Firebase.
+A Kanban app built with vite-React and Firebase.
 This is the React version of an originally Vanilla JS-built Kanban app.
 Optionally styled with Bootstrap.

 ## Prerequisites